openstack/releases/doc/source/reference/process.rst

     General Information
     -------------------

-    If you planned to change the release model for any of your deliverables this cycle, please remember to do so ASAP, before milestone-1.

     Libraries need to be released at least once per milestone period.
 Next week, the release team will propose releases for any library which had